SpongePowered/SpongeDocs/source/faq.rst

 However, we are interested in talking with anyone who is able to help.

-How Are Decisions Made?
+How are decisions made?
 -----------------------

 The project owners, **blood**, **sk89q** and **Zidane**, after consulting with the community and other members when appropriate, will make the decisions.

-Have You Consulted the Community?
+Have you consulted the community?
 ---------------------------------

 Yes!
 While things have been moving along quickly, we’re still very open to